microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     ![](images/RNBD_GPIO_Pin_status.png)

 Configuration for GPIO based  connection was completed.
-Click [here](#rnbd-code-generation-&-compilation) for rnbd code generation and compilation section.
+Click [here](#rnbd-code-generation-&-compilation) for the RNBD Code Generation and Compilation section.

 ## RNBD Code Generation and Compilation<a name="rnbd-code-generation-&-compilation"></a>